Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Get an internet plan that flexes with you when you sign up to Spark broadband.
-Compare Spark plans here.
+Get an internet plan that flexes with you when you sign up for Spark Unplan.
+Use less, pay less.

-- The highlights: Spark Music; free modem; free McAfee PC Security.
+- The highlights: Spark Music; free modem; free McAfee PC Security; entertainment bundles.

 - Watch out for: Early termination fee; Unplan isn’t available in all areas.

-Spark is New Zealand’s largest telecommunications company and is passionate about using technology that enriches the lives of Kiwis and helps communities stay connected.
-As well as mobile and landline products and services, Spark provides a range of broadband plans via ADSL, VDSL, fibre and wireless connections.
+Spark is New Zealand’s largest telecommunications company.
+It is passionate about using technology that enriches the lives of Kiwis and helps communities stay connected.
+As well as landline and mobile products and services, Spark provides a range of broadband plans via ADSL, VDSL, fibre and wireless to suit the needs of different lifestyles.

 Compare Spark broadband plans

-Spark is currently the only New Zealand provider to have plans that charge you for what you use each month.
-Unplan uses three price tiers – up to 60GB, 60GB to 120GB and 120GB+ – and you are moved through each tier depending on how much data you use.
-This compensates for any months where you use more or less than usual, so you are not paying for data that you don’t need.
+Spark was the first New Zealand provider to have plans that charge you for what you use each month.
+Unplan uses three price tiers – up to 60GB, 60GB to 120GB, and 120GB+ – and you are moved through each tier depending on how much data you use.
+This compensates for any months where you use more or less than usual, so you are not paying for data that you don’t need or having to worry about purchasing extra data packs.

-Monthly charges are billed at the end of the month according to your usage and a 12-month term applies.
+Monthly charges are billed at the end of the month, according to your usage, and a 12-month term applies for existing customers who signed up before 16 November 2020.
+Customers who signed up after this date are on a no-contract term.

 You can get Unplan with wireless or fibre connections, but Spark recommends fibre for a faster and more reliable service.
-A phone line is not included, but you can add one for an additional monthly charge.
+A phone line is not included, although it’s possible to add one for an additional monthly charge.

 Fibre – Fibre is more reliable and faster than other broadband connections, and you can have more devices connected at the same time without interference to your service.